bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 Before deploying your app to any marketplace you need to generate a codesigned .ipa and/or APK so make sure you perform these steps:

 1. Add the **Cordova archive** or the **Ionic archive** step to your workflow.
 (Note that if you're building for both iOS and Android in one project, and either of your apps fails, the whole **Cordova Archive/Ionic Archive** Step will fail.)
 2. Fill in the required inputs.
    * The **Platform** input needs to be set to **device**.
    * The **Build command configuration** input must match the **Build configuration** input of the **Generate cordova build configuration** Step.

-   The archive step must come after the **Generate cordova build configuration** step in the workflow.
+   The archive Step must come after the **Generate cordova build configuration** Step in the workflow.

 ![](/img/cordova-archive-1.png)

-Now that we're ready for deployment, let's see how to publish your iOS and Android projects by adding deployment steps to your workflow!
+Now that we're ready for deployment, let's see how to publish your iOS and Android projects by adding deployment Steps to your workflow!

 ### Deploying to App Store Connect